Theobroma cacao

-Theobroma cacao (cacao tree or cocoa tree) is a small (6–12 m tall) evergreen tree in the family Malvaceae.
-Its seeds, cocoa beans, are used to make chocolate liquor, cocoa solids, cocoa butter and chocolate.
-The largest producer of cocoa beans in 2018 was Ivory Coast, 2.2 million tons.
+Theobroma cacao (cacao tree or cocoa tree) is a small (6–12 m tall) evergreen tree in the Malvaceae family.
+Its seeds—cocoa beans—are used to make chocolate liquor, cocoa solids, cocoa butter and chocolate.
+Although the tree is native to the tropics of the Americas, the largest producer of cocoa beans in 2022 was Ivory Coast.
+The plants leaves are alternate, entire, unlobed, 10–50 cm long and 5–10 cm broad.